mmertz/ets2-ai-driven-co-driver/readme.md

 This plugin adds an AI-powered virtual co-driver to Euro Truck Simulator 2 to enhance gameplay with context-aware dialogue, commentary, and assistance.

+## WIP, not tested with actual SDK telemetry.

 ## Setup

 1. Install ```./install.sh```